mabruras/sqapi/README.md

 # Components
-This PoC consist of a set of components, all intended to populate a central storage unit, then execute specific logic on incoming data and expose the new data set to the users.
+This project consist of a set of components, all intended to populate a central storage unit, then execute specific logic on incoming data and expose the new data set to the users.

-The components are represented by specific technologies in this PoC, but should be possible to change with other similar alternatives.
+The components are represented by specific technologies in this project, but it is possible to change these with other similar alternatives.

 | Component | Technology | Description |
 | --------- | ---------- | ----------- |